rvong/EPS/README.md

-Informatics 102
+#Informatics 102

-Book Title:  Exercises in Programming Style
+> Book Title:  Exercises in Programming Style

-Author: Crista Lopes
+> Author: Crista Lopes

-Task
+#Task

 Conform to the specified style.
 See the style's constraints in the text.
 Efficiency (running time) is not (really) considered, for some reason.
 Implementations in Java and Ruby

-Styles

-Freestyle
+#Styles

+##Freestyle

 Do it the way you like.

-4 Cookbook
+##4 Cookbook

 Shared state that's processed by a series of functions.

-5 Pipeline
+##5 Pipeline

 Functional-style, return output = next input.
 No shared state.

-6 Code Golf
+##6 Code Golf

 Short and sweet (often not explicit).

-7 Infinite Mirror
+##7 Infinite Mirror

 Recursion.
 Induction: Base Case, N + 1.
 Concept: Tail recursion optimization/elimination.
 Tail call: Subroutine call that's the final action in a procedure.
 If the activation record (state) doesn't need to be preserved (pop followed by push) the compiler optimizes to reuse the activation record.
 Only one activation record is used, saves space + time.
 Stack frame doesn't grow (and overflow).
 May or may not be supported by the programming environment.
 *Python imterpreter doesn't support tail call elimination.

-8 Kick Forward
+##8 Kick Forward

 Continuous-passing.
 Often used with anonymous function (lambda expressions).
 The next function to be called is passed as an argument to the called function.
 Popular due to asynchronous programming (e.g. JavaScript), non-blocking calls.

-9 The One
+##9 The One
 Use an identity monad.
 The constructor wraps the monad around a value.
 Bind function feeds value to next function.
 Returns self/instance that wraps the new result.
 Ends up being like left-to-right pipeline.
 @_value modified instead of return val.

 Monad: Encapsulates computations as a sequence of steps.
-		1) Wrap value within monad.
-Wrap == 'return' (Haskell)
-		2) Bind applies function on wrapped value and returns a monad
+*1) Wrap value within monad.
+Wrap == 'return' (Haskell) *2) Bind applies function on wrapped value and returns a monad *3) Unwrap/print/evaluate
-		3) Unwrap/print/evaluate

-12 Closed Maps
+##12 Closed Maps
 "Classes" as Maps, like in JavaScript.

-15 Bulletin Board (Publish/Subscribe)
+##15 Bulletin Board (Publish/Subscribe)
 Process via message passing with Pub/Sub model.
 No direct calls.
 Publish and subscribe to events posted to the "bulletin board."
 Events are pairs of event types and handlers.
 Event type 	= The name.
 Handlers 	= The method to be called by the subscribers.
 Bulletin board is the event manager, it's the infrastructure that performs event management and distribution.

-16 Introspective
+##16 Introspective
 Use information about self.
 (local stack vars)

-19 Plugins
+##19 Plugins
 Pluggable/modular capabilities.
 Call subroutines available in compiled binaries.
 Dynamic loading of packages.
 Use of configuration files to specify code to be loaded at runtime.

-23 Declared Intentions
+##23 Declared Intentions
 Type enforcement.
 Procedures/functions declare the types of the parameters.
 Type errors raised if caller sends arguments with incompatible types.
 (Add this to dynamically-typed languages (Python, Ruby)) *This is standard in Java for arguments and return values.

-24 Quarantine
+##24 Quarantine
 No side effects of any kind, including IO.
 IO actions contained separately from pure functions.
 IO sequences called from main.

-Demonstration Program
+#Demonstration Program
 Word frequency counter with stop words
 The program takes 1 argument, the text to scan.

 Run
 	>> [Program] pride-and-prejudice.txt

-Java
+##Java
 	>> javac Program.java
 	>> java  Program.class pride-and-prejudice.txt

-Ruby
+##Ruby
 	>> ruby Program.rb pride-and-prejudice.txt

-Input
+##Input
 A text file containing the text to be scanned.
 In our case, the text of the book Pride and Prejudice provided in pride-and-prejudice.txt.

-Output
+##Output
 List of the top 25 most frequently occuring words in descending order.

-Format
+##Format
 	[word 1] - [count]
 	[word 2] - [count]
 	[word 3] - [count]
 	[word 4] - [count]
 	...

-Correct output for pride-and-prejudice.txt
+##Correct output for pride-and-prejudice.txt
 	mr - 786
 	elizabeth - 635
 	very - 488